IkeB108/P5-TileRenderer-Library/Instructions_withLVLLVL.md

 graphicSettingsObject = {
   tilesPerFrame: 10, //How many tiles from this graphic will be rendered to the screen each animation frame
   protected: false, //When true, graphic will not be deleted by the TileRenderer's deleteUnusedGraphics() method.
+  allWhite: false, //When true, all tiles are rendered as white
   tileSize: [defaults to the tile size in the sheet graphic],  //The desired width and height of tiles in this graphic in pixels
   width: [default is calculated based on tileSize], //The desired width of the graphic in pixels
   height: [default is calculated based on tileSize], //The desired height of the graphic in pixels